smarques/Mano/README.md

 The parameters are named in wekinator like: thumb_delta, index_delta, middle_delta, ring_delta, pinky_delta

 You might want to use wekinator input helper to smooth the data.

+Wekinator, and the WekinatorProxy class are courtesy of Rebecca Fiebrink https://github.com/fiebrink1